BIGINT

 The BIGINT data type may be SIGNED (allowing negative values) or UNSIGNED (not allowing negative values).

-Example of BIGINT SIGNED (SIGNED is the default):
+Example of BIGINT SIGNED (the default):

 CREATE TABLE bigint_signed_example (